Carini108/Thesis/tutorials/madgraph_tut.md

   </head>

-  * A Les Houches Events formatted will contain many blocks that look somewhat like this:
+  * A Les Houches Events formatted file will contain many blocks that look somewhat like this:

   <head>